jeenny/eleventy/posts/Session10.md

 </script>

 Returning Values
---> we can have a function give us back a value to use later return statements normally come at the end of the function
+* we can have a function give us back a value to use later return statements normally come at the end of the function

 Variable Scope
---> the scope determines where it;s value is accessible in the program
+* the scope determines where it;s value is accessible in the program
--global: a variable declared outside of a function has a global scope and is available on the whole page
+  * global: a variable declared outside of a function has a global scope and is available on the whole page
--local: a variable declared inside a function has a local scope and is only available inside that function
+  * local: a variable declared inside a function has a local scope and is only available inside that function

 Boolean Variables
 e.g. True or False / Yess or No / 0 (false) or 1 (true)
--some values are considered 'falsy' and qill equate to false in a Boolean -null and NaN will also evaluate as false. everything else will be considered true
+* some values are considered 'falsy' and qill equate to false in a Boolean
+* null and NaN will also evaluate as false. everything else will be considered true

 IF statements
---> used to decide which lines of code to execue given a condition -can use comparison operators
+* used to decide which lines of code to execue given a condition -can use comparison operators

 ELSE statements
---> use to provde an alternative set of instructions
+* use to provde an alternative set of instructions

 Logical operators
--&& = and
+* && = and
--|| = or
+* || = or
--! = not
+* ! = not

 <script>